dubo-dubon-duponey/docker-samba/README.md

         * SETGID
         * DAC_OVERRIDE
     * [ ] process runs as a non-root user, disabled login, no shell
-        * the entrypoint script still runs as root before dropping privileges (due to avahi-daemon)
+        * the entrypoint script runs as root
  * lightweight
     * [x] based on our slim [Debian bullseye version (2021-08-01)](https://github.com/dubo-dubon-duponey/docker-debian)
     * [x] simple entrypoint script
     * [ ] multi-stage build with ~~no installed~~ dependencies for the runtime image:
-        * dbus
+        * samba
-        * avahi-daemon
+        * samba-vfs-modules
-        * netatalk
+        * smblcient
  * observable
     * [ ] ~~healthcheck~~
     * [x] log to stdout